-The process within MapInfo is the same regardless of whether the original supply is in TAB or MID/MIF as both get imported to MapInfo and opened as a .TAB file.
+The process within MapInfo is the same, regardless of whether the original supply is in TAB or MID/MIF, as both are imported to MapInfo and opened as a .TAB file.

-• First open the Code-Point data in MapInfo and add a new column to hold the formatted postcode.
+• First, open the Code-Point data in MapInfo and add a new column to hold the formatted postcode.